Ballganda/CSSmaps/motd/index.md

 </head>
 <body scroll="yes">
 <pre>
-Welcome to the ДДºCrew Bar
+Welcome to theREGistration!
-Better, Faster, Drunk...er Since...We can't remember.
-Find us again by searching for the tag AACrew in the serverbrowser tags
+Find us again by searching for the tag "reg" in the serverbrowser tags
-<a href="https://steamcommunity.com/groups/AAcrew">AAcrew Steam Group</a>
+<a href="https://steamcommunity.com/groups/regpledge">theREG Public Steam Group</a>
 Guidelines
-I.   Show respect for ДДºCrew members and Leaders
+I.   Show respect for theREG members and Leaders
 ------------------------------------------------
 II.
 No racism - EVER
 ------------------------------------------------